Published on Friday 30 September 2016 09:19

 Ten Second Review

 If any brand was going to be able to create a car able to do this, you'd put money on Subaru to do it.
 They were building models of this kind way before the concept became fashionable, with a history going all the way back to 1995 and the launch of the Legacy Outback, a chunky all-wheel drive estate then followed by more overtly SUV-like Forester and Tribeca designs.
 None of which really caught the imagination of British buyers.
-But this car might, already one of Subaru's strongest sellers following the introduction of super-affordable pricing and a breath of fresh air amongst prissier models in this segment.
-Let's check it out.

 On the road, visibility is excellent, thanks to slim windscreen pillars and the seating position is nicely elevated.
 It steps off the line really smartly and the XV's body control is better than you'd expect.
 Drive it a bit faster and you'll be impressed by the sheer amount of front end grip.
 It's the sort of car that will have you praying for snow in the forecast.